This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Although Monstera is a hardy plant and can survive in many conditions, it has some preferences.
-But how much light you offer to your Monstera plant also depends on how big you want it to grow.
-Usually, the best spot for a Monstera plant is an east-facing window or a south-facing window.
+But how much light you offer your Monstera plant depends on how big you want it to grow.
+Usually, the best spot for a Monstera plant is an east-facing or south-facing window.

-Let us know exactly how much light your Monstera plant need and how you can offer it the same:
+Let us know exactly how much light your Monstera plant needs and how you can offer it the same:

 Since Monsteras are native to rainforests, they do not prefer direct sunlight.
 They usually grow under the rainforest canopy and, with the help of aerial roots, climb up the trees toward the direction of light.